MicrosoftDocs/cpp-docs/docs/cpp/tutorial-named-modules-cpp.md

 ### Module implementation units

 Module implementation units belong to a named module.
 The named module they belong to is established by the `module [module-name]` statement in the file.
-Module implementation units provide implementation details for the module that for code hygiene, or other reasons, you don't want to put in the primary module interface or in a module partition file.
+Module implementation units provide implementation details that, for code hygiene or other reasons, you don't want to put in the primary module interface or in a module partition file.

 Module implementation units are useful for breaking up a large module to factor dependencies to get faster build times.
-This is covered briefly in the [Best practices](#module-best-practices) section.
+This technique is covered briefly in the [Best practices](#module-best-practices) section.

 Module implementation unit files have a `.cpp` extension.
 The basic outline of a module implementation unit file is: